KarimAsh11/RAED-arxiv/README.md

 ## 📖 Overview

 RAED combines language models with a retrieval module to generate facutally accurate entity descriptions.
-RAED retrieves relevant context passages from Wikipedia and uses them to augment the generation process, improving performance on the entity description generation task.
+RAED retrieves relevant context passages from Wikipedia and uses them to ground its generated output, improving performance on the entity description generation task.

 ### ✨ Key Features